Prevent Endocarditis in your Child

 - A heart surgery or procedure

-- Use of medicine that weakens his immune system such as steroids
+- Use of medicine that weakens the immune system such as steroids

-- A condition that weakens his immune system such as HIV or lupus
+- A condition that weakens the immune system such as HIV or lupus

 - A urinary or IV catheter

-- Implanted devices in his heart such as a pacemaker or defibrillator
+- Implanted devices in the heart such as a pacemaker or defibrillator

 - Your child has trouble breathing.